rbatllet/private-blockchain/docs/reports/FALLBACK_ANALYSIS_REPORT.md

 3. Nested cache warm-up fallback (Lines 8360-8374)

 **Key Insight:**
-The principle "Un fallback no hauria d'evitar MAI la implementació de l'arquitectura per comoditat" is violated in multiple places.
+The principle "A fallback should NEVER avoid implementing the architecture for convenience" is violated in multiple places.
 The most egregious is the memory-unsafe `getValidChain()` fallback, which directly contradicts the memory-efficient architecture documented in CLAUDE.md.

 **Recommended Priority:**
 1. Fix critical memory safety issue (2 hours)